-The term ‘smart casual’ defines an informal Western dress code that is generally casual but with some proper and smart attire components.
+The term smart-casual defines an informal Western dress code that is generally casual but with proper and smart attire components.

 It consists of wearing finer-quality clothes that make you look elegant.
-The pieces are of good quality, but still casual.
-The overall appearance is in-style, sharp, and sophisticated.
+The pieces are of good quality but still casual.
+The overall appearance manifests style, sharpness, and sophistication.

 The very idea behind the smart casual is to look professional and fit for business occasions.
 Smart does, after all, imply no trainers or jogging shoes.

-But the lack of any clear guidelines has meant that smart casual attire has become ‘carte blanche’.
-The truth is, the look is entirely open to interpretation and is best not taken too literally.
+But the lack of any clear guidelines has meant that smart casual attire has become “carte blanche”.

-It, however, doesn’t mean you should wear sweatpants with a blazer.
-Or a dress shirt and tennis shoes.
-Smart casual isn’t about combining different pieces of clothing from various degrees of formality.
+So, smart casual isn’t only about combining different pieces of clothing from various degrees of formality.

 A hoodie would be very casual.
 So you don’t want to match it with a pair of wool dress pants.
 On the other hand, chinos, combined with a nice polo shirt, hit the perfect smart-casual sweet spot.